Most posts start with tactics.

 For lead gen, it means you need to look at bringing down the initial cost to acquire each customer.
 Especially if your business doesn’t have the luxury of six-figure margins per deal.

 Instead, you need to look into promotional strategies and tactics that scale more effectively.
-That allow you to acquire more leads for far less per lead.
+That allows you to acquire more leads for far less per lead.

 B2B marketing ideas are 100% dependent on your business model, company size, employee makeup, stage of growth, resources, and strengths vs. weaknesses.